badmanwillis/Eduardo/README.md

 > roslaunch sam arm_display.launch

-Wait for Rviz to load, then use the joint_state_publisher window sliders to play about the arm.
+Wait for Rviz to load, then use the joint_state_publisher window sliders to play about with the arm.

 ### sam_moveit_config